 What is a thermal imaging camera?

-A thermal imaging camera is a special camera that enables you see heat leaking from your house or cold air coming into your house by taking colour coded pictures highlighting temperature differences.
+A thermal imaging camera enables you to see heat leaking from your house or cold air coming into your house by taking colour-coded pictures highlighting temperature differences.
 Insufficient loft insulation, gaps in floorboards, draughty windows and badly fitted loft hatches can all allow precious warmth to escape from your house.

-Since you pay to heat your house, you don’t want to let this heat escape – understanding where your house is losing heat and taking action to improve its retention of warmth can significantly improve your heating bills and help the environment into the bargain.
+Since you pay to heat your house, you don’t want to let this heat escape – understanding where your house is losing heat and taking action to improve its heat retention can significantly reduce your heating bills and help the environment into the bargain.
 Sometimes this action may be of minimal cost to you but make a huge difference to your heating bills – examples include sealing windows, closing curtains, putting down rugs or fitting draught excluders.

 Borrowing criteria for the cameras

 Anyone wishing to borrow one of the Thermal Imaging Cameras needs to

 - Have attended a free training session hosted by Transition St Albans.
 (Sessions for the Harpenden camera are held in Harpenden and sessions for the St Albans camera are held at locations in and around St Albans)

 - Live in City and District of St Albans